LectureMaker

 How to Display Math Symbols in WordPress

 Ron Fredericks writes: Have you ever wanted to include math equations in your blog posts or lecture materials?
-Here is an easy and slick way to get the job done.
-Use Embedded Components new WordPress plugin called WordPress Math Publisher, or wpmathpub, for short.
+Here is an easy yet professional looking way to get the job done.
+Use Embedded Components WordPress plugin called WordPress Math Publisher, or wpmathpub, for short.

 As an example, when I embedded the wpmathpub [pmath size=xx] tag into my blog post — like this: